mosaic-design-system/docs/src/components/timeline.md

       ## What is a Timeline?

-      A **Timeline** is a vertical list of events in chronological order linked using a single path.
+      A **Timeline** is a vertical list of events in chronological order, linked using a single path.
+It gives a breakdown of "event points" to give an overview of something like a project which can be used to present a chronological breakdown of key information.

       - - -